-The first evidence of life in Epirus date from the Paleolithic times and the inhabitants that period were mostly shepherds and hunters.
-It was through Epirus that the Dorians descended to Sterea and Peloponnese at the end of the 2nd millennium BC and many samples of Mycenaen civilization was also found in Epirus.
+The first evidence of life in Epirus date from the Paleolithic times and the inhabitants of that period were mostly shepherds and hunters.
+It was through Epirus that the Dorians descended to Sterea and Peloponnese at the end of the 2nd millennium BC and many samples of Mycenaen civilization were also found in Epirus.

 Despite the formation and development of city-states in the rest of Greece, in the classical times, people in Epirus would live in small secluded villages and they were frequently attacked by northern tribes.
 However, the region was very important in religious terms, as the Oracle of Dodoni was located there.
-This Oracle was the second most important oracle after Delphi in the antiquity and the entire sanctuary was dedicated to Zeus.
+This Oracle was the second most important oracle after Delphi in antiquity and the entire sanctuary was dedicated to Zeus.

 In the 4th century BC, the dynasty of Molossians conquered many local tribes and united Epirus.
-In fact, it was the Molossian princess Olympiada who became the wife of Philip II, the king of Macedonia, and mother of Alexander the Great.
+In fact, it was the Molossian princess Olympiada who became the wife of Philip II, the king of Macedonia, and the mother of Alexander the Great.
 Epirus remained a considerable power until the 3rd century BC when King Pyrrhus fought the Romans in Sicily and South Italy, however, it eventually lost the war and became Roman territory.